 2. Roles and Responsibilities

 2.2 Purpose limitation.
-Mailchimp shall process Customer Data only for the purposes described in this DPA and in accordance with Customer’s documented lawful instructions, except where otherwise required by applicable law.
-The parties agree that the Agreement sets out Customer’s complete and final instructions to Mailchimp in relation to the processing of Customer Data, and processing outside the scope of these instructions (if any) shall require prior written agreement between the parties.
+Mailchimp shall process Customer Data, as further described in Annex A (Details of Data Processing) of this DPA, only in accordance with Customer’s documented lawful instructions as set forth in this DPA, as necessary to comply with applicable law, or as otherwise agreed in writing (“Permitted Purposes”).
+The parties agree that the Agreement, including this DPA, along with the Customer’s configuration of or use of any settings, features, or options in the Service (as the Customer may be able to modify from time to time) constitute the Customer’s complete and final instructions to Mailchimp in relation to the processing of Customer Data (including for the purposes of the SCCs), and processing outside the scope of these instructions (if any) shall require prior written agreement between the parties.

 2.3 Prohibited data.
 Customer will not provide (or cause to be provided) any Sensitive Data to Mailchimp for processing under the Agreement, and Mailchimp will have no liability whatsoever for Sensitive Data, whether in connection with a Security Incident or otherwise.
 For the avoidance of doubt, this DPA will not apply to Sensitive Data.